 Full-stop: It’s easier to lose your best employees than to gain solid replacements for them.

 Even the smallest, most seemingly-insignificant choices can be enough to send your top performers packing, and there is no more delicate time than right now.
-Here are a few common things that can cause your company to lose your best players during performance review time AND a few new things to be aware of so you don’t conduct a bad performance review in 2020.
+Here are a few common things that can cause your company to lose your best players during performance review time and a few new things to be aware of so you don’t conduct a bad performance review.

 How to Lose Your Best Employees This Review Season: